Top-rated local movers that handle Columbus to Kansas City moves

 - Kansas City’s population is about 146% greater than Columbus.

-- Kansas City's public transportation has a score of 4 out of 10 versus Columbus's lower score of 2.
+- Kansas City’s public transportation score of 4 out of 10 is higher than Columbus’s score of 2.

 - Kansas City is more walkable than Columbus with a score of 35 out of 100 vs Columbus’s 25 out of 100.

 - With a score of 35 out of 100, Kansas City is more bike-friendly than Columbus, which has a score of 31 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Kansas City’s crime rate is lower than Columbus with a score of 58.4 compared to Columbus’s 72.18.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 72.18%.